About Hormone Replacement Therapy (HRT)

 Your doctor will prescribe doses of HRT.However, HRT carries increased risk of heart disease, breast cancer, and stroke.There are plenty of natural remedies that can bring the same benefits without the potentially side effects.

-Possible side effects of synthetic estrogen include:
+Some of the most commonly experienced side effects of estrogen therapy include: